tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 trivial tracking by on-path adversaries that attempt to correlate the pattern of sequence numbers received on different paths; such tracking could occur even when different CIDs are used on each path, in the absence of sequence number encryption.
-Switching CID based on certain events, or even regularly, helps against tracking by on-path adversaries.
+Switching CIDs based on certain events, or even regularly, helps against tracking by on-path adversaries.
 Note that sequence number encryption is used for all encrypted DTLS 1.3 records irrespective of whether a CID is used or